juntang-zhuang/explain_invertible/README.md

 # Introduction
-* This repo contains the code to reproduce the results on toy example for the paper [Invertible Network for Classification and
+* This repo contains the code to reproduce the results on toy example for the paper [Decision explanation and feature importance for invertible networks] (https://arxiv.org/abs/1910.00406)
-Biomarker Selection for ASD](https://arxiv.org/pdf/1907.09729.pdf)
 * Explicitly determine the decision boundary with an invertible neural network.
 * Direct explanation of network decisions
 * After determining the decision boundary, we can calculate the projection of a data point onto the decision boundary. <br/>